varunsrin/zappa/README.md

 The clip will create a safe copy of the wav before you can edit it.
 Remember, clips are immutable so any destructive operations return a new clip.

+### Generators

+Alternatively, you can generate your own sounds from scratch:

+    generator = Zappa:Generator.new
+    clip = generator.generate('sine', 1000, 1)

+This will create a 1000 Hz sine wave that is 1 second long.

 ### Editing Clips

 You can slice clips into smaller chunks: